Australia women's national baseball team: World ranking

 In August 2009 the International Baseball Federation created a ranking system so that the nations involved in international competition could be compared independently.
 Teams receive points based on the position they finish at the end of World Cup tournaments.
 Only results at the previous three tournaments years are used, so points are added and removed over time.
 Points are also weighted so that more recent tournaments have a greater impact on the rankings.
-Since the rankings were introduced, two editions have been released, the most recent released after the 2010 World Cup.

-When the rankings were first introduced, Australia was listed at 4th position; their lowest since the rankings were introduced.
-Their best position achieved to date is their current position of 3rd.